CNMV and Crowdfunding in Spain

 Spain isn’t only the country of siesta, paella and sangria.
 It’s, also, a crowdfunding market with one of the highest rates of development in Europe.

-According to the Digital Market Outlook, the crowdfunding segment in Spain is expected to grow to 530.8M U.S. dollars in 2024 with average funding per loan 77,739.6 U.S. dollars.
+According to the Digital Market Outlook1, the crowdfunding segment in Spain is expected to grow to 530.8M U.S. dollars in 2024 with average funding per loan 77,739.6 U.S. dollars.
 To compare, in France the average amount accounts for 60,626 US dollars and in Italy – 300,605 US dollars.

 CNMV’s (Comisión Nacional del Mercado de Valores) policy is a booster for Spanish alternative financing industry growth.
-In its survey, JBS reports that almost half of crowdfunding platforms in Spain consider government regulations as adequate and the environment – as user-friendly.
+In its survey2, JBS reports that almost half of crowdfunding platforms in Spain consider government regulations as adequate and the environment – as user-friendly.

 Herein, we’re explaining the role of CNMV for crowdfunding platforms in Spain, market opportunities and challenges.